-♠ Observe proper precautions when handling batteries.
-Batteries may leak or explode if improperly handled.
+Do not remain in contact with the camera, battery, or charger for extended periods while the devices are on or in use.
+Parts of when handling batteries may leak or explode if improperly handled.
 Observe the following precautions when handling batteries for use in this product: